What I Do

 I work mostly in silence.
 There are some kinds of work that require talking: for trigger-point and some kinds of stretching I need feedback.
 I always want to know if something is causing discomfort.
 But in general I find that talking, during a session, tends to keep the work shallow.

-I'm trained in Swedish, Deep Tissue, and Trigger-Point massage.
-I've absorbed bits of Tui Na, Shiatsu, and Polarity, along the way.
-I know enough Chinese theory (meridians, accupressure points, and five-element theory) to have passed the National Certification (NCTMB) -- but that barely scratches the surface.
+I'm trained in Swedish, Deep Tissue, and Trigger Point massage.
+I've absorbed bits of Tui Na and Shiatsu along the way.
 I love Thai massage, and have incorporated a few moves from it, but a real Thai massage is very different from what I do.
 For Thai you'd want to go to someone else.